 “I prefer podcasts that take on important themes, do weeks or months of intense research, and distil that work into digestible audio form, accessible whether riding the subway to work or lounging lakeside at the cottage,” Kaufman said.

-These podcasts help determine how to think about the world as it develops and changes, he said, adding that podcasts can make us better analysts and, therefore, better investors.
+These podcasts help determine how to think about the world as it develops and changes, adding that podcasts can make us better analysts and, therefore, better investors.
 Here are the three podcasts he suggests.

 Planet Money is a National Public Radio podcast where hosts have conversations with leading thinkers and doers on the economy.
 The show has won many awards for its excellence, including the 2008 George Polk Award for Business Reporting.